onkelbeh/HomeAssistantRepository/README.md

 ```

 Additional information can be found at https://wiki.gentoo.org/wiki//etc/portage/repos.conf.
-Let me know if any initial depencies are missing, since i do not use all of the components myself, last good (full) compile test was November, 2019 with v0.101.3, while upgrading my production box to Python 3.7.
+Let me know if any initial depencies are missing, since I do not use all of the components myself, last good (full) compile test was November, 2019 with v0.101.3, while upgrading my production box to Python 3.7.

 ## Todos
 - If it moves, compile it :-)